 - What are consumer insights?

-- Examples of great consumer insights.
+- Examples of great consumer insights

-- How to collect consumer insights?
+- How to discover consumer insights?

 What are consumer insights?